LyX: History

 Matthias Ettrich started developing a shareware program called Lyrix in 1995.
 It was then announced on Usenet, where it received a great deal of attention in the following years.

 Shortly after the initial release, Lyrix was renamed to LyX due to a name clash with a word processor produced by the company Santa Cruz Operation.
 The name LyX was chosen because of the file suffix .lyx for Lyrix files.

 Versions

 LyX has no set release schedule.
 Releases occur when there are important bug fixes or significant improvements.
 The following table lists the dates of all major releases.
 For collaboration between different users using the same major release is recommended as LyX file format remains fixed within each major release (e.g. all minor LyX versions 2.3.0, 2.3.1, 2.3.2, ... use strictly the same file format).
-Although the current major release is 2.3.0, released in 2018, the current version, 2.3.7, dates from January 7, 2023.